amojarro/carrierseq/README.md

 ## Using CarrierSeq and CarrierSeqXL
 ### Local Machine

-Configure your working directory as such:
+Edit the appropriate *.sh file and configure your working directory as such:

 ```
 DataFolder="your/working/directory"